nganinho/Basys3---sht10_fpga/README.md

 7. communication error logic: [AI]
 --> detect the Non-ACK from Sensor.
 If there is one, turn the Erorr indicator led on.

+8. DATA timing.
+--> Write Data from FPGA is available same timing with clock pulse.
+Notice about the Tsu and Thd --> Read Data from Sensor is available 1 pusle later.
+Take note when capturing data from sensor.